-In 2005, Dr. Raab joined the staff at Nemours/Alfred I. duPont Hospital for Children in the Diagnostic Referral Division.
+In 2005, Dr. Raab joined the staff at Nemours Children’s Hospital, Delaware in the Diagnostic Referral Division.
 He has remained an active member of the Division.
-Clinically he has multiple responsibilities, These include Ward Attending at duPont Hospital for Children, Inpatient Attending for Diagnostic Referral Service, Preceptor for Residents and Medical Students at duPont at Jefferson Pediatric Continuity Clinic, Medical Care for Children at Kencrest Pediatric Medical Home and Exceptional Care for Children, Inpatient and Outpatient Medical Attending on Liver Transplant Service, and in our Diagnostic Referral Clinic where he sees patients for a myriad of problems and second opinions.
+Clinically he has multiple responsibilities, These include Ward Attending at Nemours Children’s Hospital, Delaware, Inpatient Attending for Diagnostic Referral Service, Preceptor for Residents and Medical Students at duPont at Jefferson Pediatric Continuity Clinic, Medical Care for Children at Kencrest Pediatric Medical Home and Exceptional Care for Children, Inpatient and Outpatient Medical Attending on Liver Transplant Service, and in our Diagnostic Referral Clinic where he sees patients for a myriad of problems and second opinions.
 He also is an associate editor and member of the editorial Board for The Merck Manual.

 Dr. Raab’s true passion is International Medicine and Global Health Education and improving the care of children, wherever they maybe.
 He has been the Director of the Nemours Pediatric Refugee Clinic since its inception in 2010.
 He was awarded the 2012 Health Center/Clinic of the Year at the 2012 Philadelphia Healthcare Innovation Awards.
 He is a founding member of the North American Society of Refugee Healthcare Providers.
 He has led teams of physicians around the world in a variety of roles, in countries including: disaster relief (Haiti), post-op surgical care of pediatric liver transplant patients (Bolivia), rural primary care in Haiti, Uganda, Honduras and Guatemala, as well as educational and facility needs assessments of health care facilities in Rwanda, Bolivia and Haiti.
 He has established and runs the Pediatric Resident Global Track as the Director of Pediatric Global Health.
 He is also a member of Thomas Jefferson University’s Global Health Initiatives Committee.
 He has been the Medical Director of the Nemours International Medicine Program since 2015.

 Dr. Raab earned a BS in Biology/History at Muhlenberg College in Allentown Pa., and received his medical degree from Temple University School of Medicine.
 While there, he received the Waldo E. Nelson Pediatric Award as the outstanding senior student in Pediatrics.
-He received his pediatric training at The Thomas Jefferson University/Nemours Alfred I. duPont Hospital for Children.
+He received his pediatric training at The Thomas Jefferson University/Nemours Children’s Hospital, Delaware.
 During his residency he received the Herman Rosenblum, MD.
 Award for Excellence as the Outstanding Senior Resident as chosen by the Pediatric Faculty as well as the Resident Teaching Award in recognition of Outstanding Teaching, Clinical Excellence and support of the Pediatric Resident chosen by his fellow residents.
-After his residency, he was chosen to serve a Chief Resident in Pediatrics at The Thomas Jefferson University/Nemours Alfred I. duPont Hospital for Children.
+After his residency, he was chosen to serve a Chief Resident in Pediatrics at The Thomas Jefferson University/Nemours Children’s Hospital, Delaware.

-Damaris has been with Nemours Alfred I. duPont Hospital for Children since 2005 and joined the International Medicine Team in 2015.
+Damaris has been with Nemours Children’s Hospital, Delaware since 2005 and joined the International Medicine Team in 2015.
 She brings more than 18 years of health care revenue cycle experience to the department and is responsible for the operations of the Global Health Services patient account management.
 As an associate who excels at communication and is fluent in both Spanish and English, her contribution to the team goes far beyond her role in finance.
 Damaris maintains close relationships with the families she serves while overseeing all patient-related financial activity, including but not limited to: insurance verification, financial counselling, estimate development, billing, collection, and reporting of patient financial accounts.